Investment trust shareholder rights: a beginner’s guide

 With funds, you don’t get much of a say, and if you are unhappy with how the fund is investing or performing, pretty much your only option is to vote with your feet.

 Unfortunately, only a small portion of retail investors use their votes.
-At interactive investor, we are campaigning to raise awareness of shareholder voting and are encouraging our customers to use their voting rights.
+At interactive investor, we have for a number of years been campaigning to raise awareness of shareholder voting and are encouraging our customers to use their voting rights.
 It is easy to think that as a small shareholder your vote will not make a difference, but if increasing numbers of investors engage and use their votes it will result in retail investors having greater influence.

 In regards to how investment trusts are purchased, it is platforms (including interactive investor) that are becoming more and more dominant on shareholder registers.
 This is a trend that’s here to stay as the change in the pension landscape (away from defined benefit or salary-related pensions to defined contribution schemes) has shifted the onus to individuals to take control of their financial future.